 Don’t think yoga is for you?
 If you’re feeling stiff or achy, it may be the best medicine—no headstands required.

-Research shows that doing a gentle yoga workout most days of the week can relieve back and arthritis pain, ramp up energy, and even temper hot flashes.
-And the benefits are long lasting—people reported 70% less lower-back pain three months after a study in which they attended a weekly yoga class and practiced at home, say researchers at West Virginia University School of Medicine.
+Research shows that doing a gentle yoga workout most days of the week can relieve back and arthritis pain, ramp up energy and even temper hot flashes.
+And the benefits are long-lasting—people reported 70% less lower-back pain three months after a study in which they attended a weekly yoga class and practiced at home, say researchers at West Virginia University School of Medicine.

-Bonus: It may also make you happier, according to research from Boston University School of Medicine.
+Bonus: It may also make you happier, according to research from the Boston University School of Medicine.
 After 60 minutes of yoga, volunteers’ levels of the feel-good brain chemical GABA increased by 27%.